rajneesh069/Namaste-JS/asynchronousJSAndEventLoop/README.md

 ### Key Points:

-1. The fetch network request itself is a macro task because it is an I/O operation (handled by the Web API).
-2. The promise returned by fetch is resolved or rejected after the network request completes, and its callbacks (then, catch, finally) are added to the Micro Task Queue.
+1. The promise returned by fetch is resolved or rejected after the network request completes, and its callbacks (then, catch, finally) are added to the Micro Task Queue.
-3. Microtasks have higher priority than macro tasks, so they are processed first.
+2. Microtasks have higher priority than macro tasks, so they are processed first.
-4. The setTimeout callback is a macro task, so it is processed after all microtasks have been executed.
+3. The setTimeout callback is a macro task, so it is processed after all microtasks have been executed.

 # What is I/O?
 Why is Fetch an I/O?